Targeting Revisits Maps to help get the most out of insect recording

 We have Targeting Revisits Map for:

 When visiting a location (whether green, pink or blank on the Targeting Revisits Maps), we encourage you to search well and record all the species that you see in the square for that taxonomic group.
-Submit your records via iRecord (website, or the apps available for iOS and Android) and they will appear on the map almost immediately, and be available to be verified by experts.
+Submit your records via iRecord (website, or the apps available for iOS and Android); they will appear on the map almost immediately, and be available to be verified by experts.

 Why is this useful?

-At the Biological Records Centre at UKCEH we use records submitted to Recording Schemes to calculate trends in these species.
-But – here’s the important point – because we’re looking for changes over time, we can only use data from sites visited in more than one year.
+At the Biological Records Centre at UKCEH we use records submitted to National Recording Schemes for many different purposes.
+One purpose is using 1 km grid square records to calculate trends in occupancy.
+But – here’s the important point – the way that we analyse the insect records to calculate trends in occupancy only uses data from sites visited in more than one year.
 However, there are many, many sites across the country that have records only from one year.
-(Here we describe a ‘site’ as a single 1km square, and use records from 1990 up to the current day.)
-If people revisited sites that previously had been visited in only one year, then we could include data from more sites in our analyses - and so we’ve created this mapping tool to easily show people where these sites are: the challenge is to turn the pink squares to green by revisiting them this year!
+(Here we describe a ‘site’ as a single 1km square, and use records from 1990 up to the current day.
+See ‘more information’ below for details about the analysis.)

 Each site (a 1km square) is classified according to its visits: